 - 1. Overview: A table with the all the endpoints that are being monitored (or have been monitored in the past).
 This table provides information about when the endpoint is last being requested, how often it is requested and what the median execution time is.
 Furthermore, it has a 'Details' button on the right.
 This is explained further in (6). - 2.
-Hourly load: This graph provides information for each hour of the day of how often the endpoint is being requested.
+Hourly API Utilization: This graph provides information for each hour of the day of how often the endpoint is being requested.
 In this graph it is possible to detect popular hours during the day. - 3.
-Version Usage: This graph provides information about the distribution of the utilization of the requests per version.
-That is, how often (in percentages) is a certain endpoint requested in a certain version. - 4.
-Requests per endpoint: This graph provides a row of information per day.
+Multi Version API Utilization: This graph provides information about the distribution of the utilization of the requests per version.
+That is, how often (in percentages) is a certain endpoint requested in a certain version.

+- 4. Daily API Utilization: This graph provides a row of information per day.
 In this graph, you can find whether the total number of requests grows over days. - 5.
-Time per endpoint: This graph provides a row of information per endpoint.
+API Performance: This graph provides a row of information per endpoint.
 In that row, you can find all the requests for that endpoint.
 This provides information whether certain endpoints perform better (in terms of execution time) than other endpoints. - 6.
-For each endpoint, there is a 'Details'-button (alternatively, you can click on the row itself).
-This provides the following information (thus, all information below is specific for a single endpoint): - Hourly load: The same hourly load as explained in (2), but this time it is focused on the data of that particular endpoint only. - Time per version per user: A circle plot with the average execution time per user per version.
+For each endpoint in the Overview page, you can click on the endpoint to get more details.
+This provides the following information (thus, all information below is specific for a single endpoint): - Hourly API Utilization: The same hourly load as explained in (2), but this time it is focused on the data of that particular endpoint only. - User-Focused Multi-Version Performance: A circle plot with the average execution time per user per version.
 Thus, this graph consists of 3 dimensions (execution time, users, versions).
-A larger circle represents a higher execution time. - Time per version per ip: The same type of plot as 'Time per version per user', but now that users are replaced by IP-addresses. - Time per version: A horizontal box plot with the execution times for a specific version.
-This graph is equivalent to (4.), but now it is focused on the data of that particular endpoint only. - Time per user: A horizontal box plot with the execution time per user.
-In this graph, it is possible to detect if there is a difference in the execution time between users.

-• Outliers: See Section (Outliers) above.
+A larger circle represents a higher execution time. - IP-Focused Multi-Version Performance: The same type of plot as 'User-Focused Multi-Version Performance', but now that users are replaced by IP-addresses. - Per-Version Performance: A horizontal box plot with the execution times for a specific version.
+This graph is equivalent to (4.), but now it is focused on the data of that particular endpoint only. - Per-User Performance: A horizontal box plot with the execution time per user.
+In this graph, it is possible to detect if there is a difference in the execution time between users. - Profiler: A tree with the execution path for all requests. - Grouped Profiler: A tree with the combined execution paths for this endpoint. - Outliers: See Section (Outliers) above.

-3.3.5 Need more information?
+2.3.5 Need more information?